korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 ## Steps
 ### Block-Chain
+### Categosized Smart Contracts
+Basic idea is based on Categirised Contracts
+#### Category
+Category for a componen can be based on conditions with a component has build, traded or owned.
+One example is Russia ban.
+This category may be defined for instance so, that componen has not beem nade is Russia, not a company that is owned by any people that are citizens by Russia directly or indirectly, phopin use of bullvans.
+Example of conditions contract may be, that conditions of the workers fullfill some category difined for instance [ILO C029 - Forced Labour Convention, 1930 (No. 29)](https://www.ilo.org/dyn/normlex/en/f?p=NORMLEXPUB:12100:0::NO::P12100_ILO_CODE:C029).
+Very popular cateryry is nowdays climate carbon neutral, for instance for [Design Buildings](https://www.designingbuildings.co.uk/wiki/Carbon_neutral_contract).
+This contract is easy to be extended to any area of the business products.
+### Block-Chain
 #### Study Block_Chains
 #### Study Duino as Block_Chain
 Read-only logging is basic feature of a block-chain, but is Duino a block-chain?
 If yes, how we con log with Duino?
 If not, is it possible to wrap Duino-Coin to some block-chain?